basicxman/minecraft/README.md

 ### Semantic Versioning

 - http://semver.org
-- Currently patch level releases are being made, nothing is stable yet.
+- Currently minor and patch level releases are being made, nothing is stable yet.
-- Once tests and documentation has been written a stable minor release will be committed.
 - Once the repository is completely stable and I am satisified with the feature set, a major version will be released.
-Any chances afterwards are backwards compatible until the major version is incremented.
+Any changes afterwards are backwards compatible until the major version is incremented.

 Contributors